 Thus, in the future, it will be important to address the issue of access to asylum procedure of detained refugees who do not wish to apply for asylum in Serbia and are detained for the purpose of forcible removal to their country of origin or third countries.
 They are detained on the grounds set in the Foreigners Act, mainly for the purpose of forcible removal.
 The MoI, who stopped providing statistical data in 2018 on the number of detainees qualified as irregular migrants, but for the purpose of the 2022 Update, it provided yearly statistics.

-Each year, thousands of persons who are likely in need of international protection are detained in Serbia on various grounds.
-This may occur as a result of a conviction for illegal entry or stay in Serbia without having invoked the benefits of Article 8 of the Asylum Act, or being held in the airport transit zone in a completely arbitrary manner (see Access to the Territory).
+Overall, persons who are likely to be in need of international protection can be detained on various other grounds.
+This may occur as a result of a conviction for irregular entry or stay in Serbia without having invoked the benefits of Article 8 of the Asylum Act or being held in the airport transit zone in a completely arbitrary manner (see Access to the Territory).